BTC Proxy (BTCPX) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 BTC Proxy Historical Price

-According to the latest data gathered on BTC Proxy live price page, the current price of BTC Proxy is 20,101USD.
-The circulating supply of BTC Proxy(BTCPX) is 261.58 BTCPX , giving it a market capitalization of $5.26M.
+According to the latest data gathered on BTC Proxy live price page, the current price of BTC Proxy is 19,981.86USD.
+The circulating supply of BTC Proxy(BTCPX) is 261.58 BTCPX , giving it a market capitalization of $5.23M.

 The BTC Proxy Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of BTCPX based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.